 This alternative would consist of placing an armored thin-layer cap over the remedial area, which under this alternative is defined based solely on potential scour.
 The armored thin-layer cap is estimated to consist of a minimum 2-inch-thick sand filter layer and a minimum 2-inch-thick fine gravel layer designed to provide erosion protection, although the need for multiple layers would be further evaluated during the design.
-Both layers are assumed to have an average over-placement thickness of 4 inches, resulting in an overall average thickness of 12 inches for the armored thin-layer cap.
+Both layers are assumed to have an average over-placement thickness of 4 inches, resulting in an overall average thickness of 12 inches for the armored thinlayer cap.
 To ensure there is no loss of river surface area, no cap placement would occur along the river shoreline in water depths of less than 1 foot.
 The remedial area totals approximately 7 acres (including the remedial areas adjacent to KLWWTP and Wetland D) where hydrodynamic modeling has indicated there is the potential for greater than 4 inches of scour of surface sediments during an extreme flow event.
-It is assumed that a cap can be effectively placed on slopes no greater than 3 horizontal to 1 vertical.
-Detailed geotechnical stability evaluations would also include natural recovery of those areas where active remediation is not implemented, ICs to prevent future disturbance of and exposure to remediated areas and remaining contaminated sediment, and long-term monitoring to ensure remedial components such as caps remain protective.
+It is assumed that a cap can be effectively placed on slopes no greater than 3 horizontals to 1 vertical.
+Detailed geotechnical stability evaluations would be completed as part of the remedial design to address constructability concerns.
+This alternative would also include natural recovery of those areas where active remediation is not implemented, ICs to prevent future disturbance of and exposure to remediated areas and remaining contaminated sediment, and long-term monitoring to ensure remedial components such as caps remain protective.

 Present Worth: \$1,940,000

 Capital Cost: \$1,490,000

-Annual Costs: \$15,000
+Annual Costs \$15,000